Davidqian123/Chat-with-PDF-locally/README.md

 <strong>Q2 Column Chart:</strong>
-What is the gaming performance of the laptop according to pdf content Create a column chart showing dataå
+What is the gaming performance of the laptop according to pdf content Create a column chart showing data

 <strong>Q3 Column Chart:</strong>
 What is the 3DMark benchmark performance according to pdf content